 Each student chooses a main specialization/major during the first semester, for a total of 60 hours.
 In the second semester, the specialization courses continue and the student is invited to choose a complementary specialization (30h + 30h).
-The following majors are open to students (they may change as long as they keep the same number of teaching hours; they take place at Nancy, Metz or Berlin):
+The following majors are open to students (they may change as long as they keep the same number of teaching hours; they take place in Nancy, Paris or Berlin):

-- Finance, Insurance and Risk Management (Berlin, in English) - Marketing and Brand Management (Berlin, in English) - Audit (Nancy, in English) - Finance d'entreprise (Nancy, in French) - Pilotage de la performance (Nancy, in French) - Distribution, e-commerce et management des grands comptes (Nancy, in French) - Design de l'offre et innovation (Nancy, in French) - International Business Development (Nancy, in English) - Talent management in organisations (Nancy, in English) - Innovation and Consulting (Nancy, in English and in French) - From Arts to Digital: Creative Industries Management (Nancy, in English) - Droit (Nancy, in French) - Banks, Funds and Markets (Nancy, in English) - Management de la Supply Chain et des achats (Metz, in French) - Banque (Metz, in French) - Marketing et ingénierie d'affaires (Metz, in French)
+- Finance, and Risk Management (Berlin, in English) - Marketing and Brand Management (Berlin, in English) - Digital Transformation Management (Berlin, in English, PGE3 only) - Audit (Nancy, in English) - Corporate finance (Nancy, in English) - Performance management (Nancy, in English) - Distribution and online trade (Nancy, in English) - Design de l'offre et innovation (Nancy, in French) - International Business Development (Nancy, in English) - Talent management in organisations (Nancy, in English) - Creative and Cultural Industries Management (Nancy, in English) - Management de la Supply Chain et des achats (Nancy, in French) - Banque et Services Financiers (Nancy, in French) - Marketing et ingénierie d'affaires (Nancy, in French) - Capital marketing (Paris, in French) - Innovation et technologie financière (Paris, in French) - Luxury et design management (Nancy, in French for PGE2, then Nancy and Paris in English for PGE3)